krunaaal/Web-Project/README.md

 -> Tools :

-      - html, css & java script on frontend.
+      - html & css on frontend.

       - nodejs & socket.io on backend.